Cricket in India

-Cricket is an important part of Indian culture and top players, like Sunil Gavaskar, Mohinder Amarnath, Kapil Dev, Polly Umrigar, Bishan Singh Bedi, Lala Amarnath, Ravi Shastri, Sachin Tendulkar, Sourav Ganguly, Rahul Dravid, VVS Laxman, Yuvraj Singh, Gautam Gambhir, Virender Sehwag, MS Dhoni, Virat Kohli, Rohit Sharma, KL Rahul, Ravichandran Ashwin, Ravindra Jadeja, Hardik Pandya and Jasprit Bumrah often attain celebrity status and are some of the most influential figures in the country.
+Cricket is an important part of Indian culture and top players, like Sunil Gavaskar, Mohinder Amarnath, Kapil Dev, Polly Umrigar, Bishan Singh Bedi, Lala Amarnath, Ravi Shastri, Sachin Tendulkar, Sourav Ganguly, Rahul Dravid, VVS Laxman, Yuvraj Singh, Gautam Gambhir, Virender Sehwag, MS Dhoni, Virat Kohli, Rohit Sharma, KL Rahul, Ravichandran Ashwin, Ravindra Jadeja, Hardik Pandya, Jasprit Bumrah, Shubman Gill and Sanju Samson often attain celebrity status and are some of the most influential figures in the country.
 Cricket is often portrayed patriotically in popular Indian films, including the Academy Award-nominated film, Lagaan, and 83, the 2021 sports drama film about India's Cricket World Cup victory in 1983.
 The Indian cricket team shares a long-standing rivalry with the Pakistan cricket team, and India-Pakistan matches are some of the most anticipated matches in the world, and one of the most watched television broadcasts in the world.
-The India–Australia cricket rivalry is an intense rivalry within the sport of cricket.
+The India–Australia cricket rivalry is a highly intense and competitive rivalry within the sport of cricket.
 The matches between these countries are known for their intensity.
-It is considered as one of the biggest matches in the world, and is among the most-viewed sport games.
+These matches are considered among the most-viewed sporting events globally.

 History

 Cricket was brought to India in the early 1700s, with the first documented instance of cricket being played in 1721.
-At the time of its introduction, it was used as a medium for Indians to integrate into British cultural norms.
-By serving as a bridge between the two groups, it made assimilating much easier.
+At the time of its introduction, it served as a medium for Indians to integrate into British cultural norms.
+By serving as a bridge between the two groups, it facilitated assimilation.
 During its early years in India, the sport was played by Indian elites to gain favour with the British.
-This not only increased the sport’s value due to its association with the elite but also helped it gain popularity across the country.
+This association with the elite increased the sport's value and popularity across the country.
 Although it began as a foreign sport, the sport ultimately became associated with India and began to play a role in India's identity.
-In the late 1800s, cricket's image began to move away from being an exclusively upper class sport as players from lower castes and underprivileged communities began to play and make their mark.
+In the late 1800s, cricket's image began to shift from being an exclusively upper-class sport as players from lower castes and underprivileged communities began to play and make their mark.

 1800s to 1918

 Ranjitsinhji was regarded as one of the best batsmen of his time.

-The first ever match of first-class cricket played in India was in 1864 between Calcutta and Madras.
+The first ever match of first-class cricket played in India was in 1864 between Calcutta and Madras (now Chennai).
 Not many records exist from the match.
 The entire history of cricket in India and the sub-continent as a whole is based on the existence and development of the British Raj via the East India Company.